Julianna Renzi.

 Interests

 I'm a marine community ecologist interested in how anthropogenic changes are altering coastal ecosystems and what those changes mean for ecosystem stability.
-I completed my M.S. in the Silliman lab at Duke University and am currently a fourth-year PhD student at UC Santa Barbara in the Burkepile lab.
-In my research I integrate a combination of field experimentation, molecular ecology, and ecological modeling to understand how changing levels of biodiversity influence communities in both temperate and tropical nearshore systems.
+I completed my M.S. in the Silliman lab at Duke University and am currently a fifth-year PhD student at UC Santa Barbara in the Burkepile lab.
+In my research I integrate a combination of field experimentation, lab work, and ecological modeling to understand how changing levels of biodiversity influence communities in both temperate and tropical nearshore systems.

 Previous experience